 Nancy Dinner was the owner/operator of Jaymor School of Dancing in Aurora, Ontario for over 30 years.
 Mrs. Dinner is a full member of P.A.E.C. as well as an acrobatic and jazz examiner.
 Nancy performed with Canada's Wonderland, Toronto, for four years as well as performing in various industrial shows, television and video.
 She has taught dancers who consequently performed in Mexico - in Manzanillo, Cancun, Puerto Vallarta and on cruise ships around the world.
 Nancy has also taken dance troupes to perform at Costa Del Sol, Spain and the Maritimes, Eastern Canada, as well as, more recently, on three Royal Caribbean Cruise ships.
 Nancy has choreographed pageants, fashion shows, as well as productions of "Finian's Rainbow", "Grease", "Anything Goes", "CATS", "Big", "Hair Spray", "Aladdin", "The Sound of Music", "Oliver", "Footloose" and "Joseph" and more.
 She continues to choreograph and adjudicate for other members of the dance profession and is well-known for her extensive acrobatic background and contortionist work.
 Many of her dancers continue to perform, teach, choreograph and study the many facets of dance due to her leadership and passion.
 We are excited and to have Ms Dinner back again this year!

 Maya is excited to share her knowledge and passion of dance with the Academy.
-The Academy is excited to have Maya as a choreographer and apart of our team.
+The Academy is excited to have Maya as a choreographer and Teacher We are excited to have her apart of our team.